silicon-heaven/shv-doc/src/rpcmessage.md

 `RpcMessage` is `IMap` with meta-data attached from [RpcValue](rpcvalue.md) point of view.

-There are three kinds of RPC message defined:
+There are three kinds of RPC messages defined:
 * [RpcRequest](#rpcrequest)
 * [RpcResponse](#rpcresponse)
 * [RpcSignal](#rpcsignal)